-Careers Fair
+Careers Events

-The College also holds a bi-annual Careers Fair for all pupils from Year 10 to Upper Sixth, with speakers from a host of professions and representatives from universities, employers and organisations including the armed forces and gap year companies.
-The next Careers Fair will take place in Spring 2020.
+The College holds a variety of Careers events including a bi-annual Careers Fair for all pupils from Year 10 to Upper Sixth, with speakers from a host of professions and representatives from universities, employers and organisations including the armed forces and gap year companies.
+We also hold a bi-annual University and Apprenticeship Fair aimed mainly at Sixth Form and Year 11 students and their parents.